steenhansen/type-czech/read-mes/api-list.md

   If check_error is an empty string then nothing happens.
 Otherwise the error is funneled through TypeCzech so as to use halting exceptions or informing console.logs for error delivery.
-Basically an 'assert', but it must be guarded with isActive() for production when Type-Czech is not loaded.
+Basically an 'assert', but it must be guarded with isActive() for production when TypeCzech is not loaded.
 ```
 type_czech = TypeCzech('THROW-EXCEPTIONS')
 if (type_czech.isActive()) {